 Although I received the first dose of the AstraZeneca vaccine on March 27th, a week later, on April 3rd, I started having a fever.
 The day before, my father tested positive for COVID-19, so I assumed that I was positive for the virus too.
 The same day I went to do a test.
 Two days later, I received a positive result.
 Carry on reading and find out more about how did COVID-19 affect diabetes.

 When it comes to the symptoms, I had the following ones:

 - Fever (between 38 ° C and 39.5 ° C)

 - Runny nose

 After three days, I had a loss of taste or smell.
 My nose started to get stuffy.
 The temperature was rising and then falling, and I was constantly experiencing the previously mentioned symptoms.

 Are you still wondering how did COVID-19 affect diabetes?
 In the next section, I will describe what I did in order to prevent developing serious complications.
 If you have any complications, consult your doctor about what to do.

 Every morning was starting with a glass of lemonade.
 My blood sugar levels were usually higher, in the range of 12-19 mmol / L. Half an hour later, I had breakfast and after breakfast, I took the prescribed pills.

-During the day, I drank between 5 and 6 litres of fluid.
-I was drinking tea, fresh juices, boiled water with onion.
+During the day, I drank between 5 and 6 liters of fluid.
+I was drinking tea, fresh juices, and boiled water with onion.
 I also ate chicken soup.

 I was checking my blood sugar at least 10 times a day.
 Since it was higher, I had to measure more often and make corrections with a bolus insulin.
 Fortunately, after the 5th day, I managed to bring it back to normal before bed (5-7 mmol / L.)